 If you have completed the quick check tool and determined your priorities you will be ready to plan and implement your strategy for change.

-The ten elements that contribute to a positive work environment are:
+For each of the ten elements that contribute to a positive work environment we look at:

+- the role of the organisation, manager and individual in the ideal situation

+- some litmus test or important questions to ask about your organisation

+- a case study

+- further resources.

 - 1. Vision and Values

 - 2. Leadership and Accountability

 - 3. Organisational Communication

 - 4. Recruitment and Selection

 - 5. Learning and Development

 - 6. Human Resource Policies and Strategies

 - 7. Workflow Management

 - 8. Performance Management

 - 9. Risk Management

 - 10. Workplace Dispute Systems